arsenidze/microservice_application/README.md

 # microservice_application
-The example microservice application that written with Flask and deployed with Docker-Compose

-That project shows the example of a simple application written with a microservice architecture principle.
+That project shows the example of a simple application written in a microservice architecture principle.
 Also, the repo contains a respective version of app that written in a monolithic style.

 ### Details